willchertoff/ui-scaffold/README.md

 # ui-scaffold

 This repo contains everything you need to start a project with React, Redux and SASS.
 The build system uses Webpack, tests are run with Mocha, while Babel is used to transpile ES6 / ES7 to cross browser friendly Javascript.
+Commitizen and ghooks are used to ensure repository stays linted with eslint.

 ## To run it locally
 1. `$ npm install`